cfandoh123/keep-trying/README.md

 2. measure 2 hours of time that has passed
 3. promt the browser to open at one of the set URLs
 4. have a loop to do this

+# You can modify the time of wait if you want!